 On clicking the next button of the shipping step, the custom shipping method fields will be validated along with the other default shipping information in the shipping js component.

 The extended attributes are created for \Magento\Checkout\Api\Data\ShippingInformationInterface for which the implementation class used is Magento\Checkout\Model\ShippingInformationManagement.
 The Extension attributes are available in address information payload and can be saved in quote table using a plugin before the method saveAddressInformation of the implementation class.
 Create a plugin in app/code/Dckap/CustomFields/Plugin/Quote/SaveToQuote.php

 Declare the plugin Dckap\CustomFields\Plugin\Quote\SaveToQuote for the class Magento\Checkout\Model\ShippingInformationManagement in di.xml

-Once the extension attribute is available in quote table, we can save the Custom fields in sales_order table.
+Once the extension attribute is available in the quote table, we can save the Custom fields in the sales_order table.
 The observer is declared for sales_model_service_quote_submit_before event so that the custom fields are saved while placing an order.

 Declare the observer Dckap\CustomFields\Observer\SaveCustomFieldsInOrder in app/code/Dckap/CustomFields/etc/events.xml to save the extension attributes.

-Create an observer SaveCustomFieldsInOrder.php in the path app/code/Dckap/CustomFields/Observer/ and save the extension attribute values in sales_order table.
+Create an observer SaveCustomFieldsInOrder.php in the path app/code/Dckap/CustomFields/Observer/ and save the extension attribute values in the sales_order table.

 Once the order is placed, the custom shipping method fields will be saved in the sales order table.
 The values can be shown in the order details using these custom fields values.

-Hope the article turned out to be useful in creating custom fields in the Checkout page using UI components in Magento 2.
+I hope the article turned out to be useful in creating custom fields in the Checkout page using UI components in Magento 2.
 Please feel free to drop us a line, should you have any queries or feedback.
 We’re looking forward to addressing more topics in the future.